SpyrosMitsis/Blog/content/posts/understanding_the_heap.md

 ## Choosing a heap over a linked list

-When implementing a priority queue there are several advantages in using a heap rather than a linked list.
+When implementing a priority queue there are several advantages to using a heap rather than a linked list.
 Most notable is their efficiency.

 Heaps provide efficient insertion and deletion of elements, both of which are common operations in a priority queue.